jlbradley1844/jlbradley1844.github.io/_posts/2017-10-23-thank-goodness-for-little-things.md

 agree with you that it is only a start, I think it's worth acknowledging that it is still something better.

-A few weeks I started doing a study about virtues and character development - mainly aimed at bettering myself, since I'm in no position to advise others.
+A few weeks ago, I started doing a study about virtues and character development - mainly aimed at bettering myself, since I'm in no position to advise others.
 In any case, it reminded me of some work Lawrence Kohlberg did regarding social morality.

 In his writings, most people are described at being a level of "conventional morality" in their moral thought.
-Of these most, probably the plurality of all grown adults, follow the more mature, "norm-driven" morality.
+Probably most adults are at the somehwat more mature end of the spectrum, following a law-and-order, "norm-driven" morality.
 Such people are not philosophically sophisticated in their ethical thought.
-However, they can recognize that laws are necessary for the good of society, and that additionally, there are also fixed norms that should be enforced, if not through laws.
+However, they can recognize that laws are necessary for the good of society, and that additionally, there are also fixed norms that should be socially enforced, even if not through laws.
 The acceptance of laws and norms by this group as a whole determines whether society as a whole enforces these norms or if they become disregarded with resignation and an attitude of "it stinks, what can you do."

-A perhaps smaller group are also at a stage of conventional morality, but just below them.
+An almost-as-large group are at a stage of conventional moral thought just beneath them.
 In this stage, people look to their own social group as a measure of morality.
 Such people are liable to look at right and wrong simply on the basis of what their peers and friends say is right or wrong.
 They may not understand the need for laws and norms, regarding them as improper or "unenforceable" if not accepted by their own group.
 However, such people are susceptible to the norms of the society as accepted by those acting under the more mature norm-driven moral framework above them, if only through peer pressure.

-And finally, under that level, are the preconventional moralists.
+And finally, under that level are the preconventional moralists, who do not see right and wrong in terms other than direct impact to oneself only.
 Kohlberg is quick to label this as a "stage," since children pass through this stage in their own development.
 However, there are a fair number of individuals who are arrested in this stage of development.
 This is the stage of the transactional moralist and sociopath, for whom good and bad is a matter of whether one can get away with something or not.
 In general, such people are too undeveloped to understand the need for norms and laws, which they regard as moralizing nonsense for the weak.
-But they do understand the level of morality just above them, that regards social cues as the arbiter of moral behavior.
-They understand this not because they themselves believe, this, but because it serves as a constraint on what they believe they can get away with among their peers.
+But they do understand the moral thought of those in the level just above them, who regard social groups as the arbiter of moral behavior.
+They understand this not because they themselves believe this, but because it serves as a constraint on what they believe they can get away with among their peers.

 Here is what I believe is going on in the case of sexual harrassmet.
 We are seeing is the beginning of a change in socially